PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-06-20 06:42:10
+Last updated: 2024-06-20 06:42:43
-Random Quote: The universe is just out here giving like zero fs. - Maddy Perez
+Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston